Azure/azure-webpubsub/samples/javascript/groupchatgpt/Readme.md

 In this sample, we open this project from [GitHub codespace](https://github.com/features/codespaces) and run it from inside the Codespace.

-1. In GitHub repo, click Code and choose `Codespaces` tab to open the project in codespace.
+1. In this GitHub repo, click **Code** and choose `Codespaces` tab to open the project in codespace.
+If there is no codespace yet, click *Create codespace on main* to create one for you.
+Codespace starts in seconds with up to 60 hours a month free.
-2. In Codespace, switch to the Terminal tab:
+2. In Codespace, switch to the Terminal tab
+    0. Navigate to current folder
+        ```bash
+        cd samples/javascript/groupchatgpt
+        ```
     1. Copy **Connection String** from **Keys** tab of the created Azure Web PubSub service, and set the value to the environment.
         ```bash
         export WebPubSubConnectionString="<your-web-pubsub-service-connection-string>"